 The show that you are acting in has a run of performances coming up and you want to help spread the word.
-But, you know, you don’t want to work too hard - you’re focused on your performance for crying out loud.
+But, you know, you have a lot going on - you’re focused on your performance for crying out loud.
+Not to mention all of the other gillions of things you’re working on to live that #actorlife.
 Let’s keep it easy for you - simply share the posts that the official accounts for the show are putting up on social.

 By sharing these posts you are helping yourself too!
 Here’s how:

 build your personal brand - by posting what you’re working on throughout social media you are letting the world know that you are a working actor